-Make sure you are conveying your rebranding efforts clearly so that your volunteers, donors, and the general public don’t end up confused or otherwise estranged from the brand they know.
+Ensure you are conveying your rebranding efforts clearly so that your volunteers, donors, and the general public don’t end up confused or otherwise estranged from the brand they know.

 Make sure your audience is informed to prevent your rebranding efforts from causing frustration.

 Even major brands make mistakes when rebranding.
 In the following video, we look at four rebranding failures so that you can gracefully avoid these rebranding pitfalls.